Speakers at the 2026 Annual Event

 Day 1 - General Assembly & Grundtvig Award

 Marta Jendeková has over 25 years of professional experience in the non-formal adult education sector as a trainer, project manager and researcher.
 She focuses on making civic, green and sustainability competences accessible to the public, also through online learning.
-She is a member of the Executive Committee of the Slovak umbrella organisation of AE institutions (AIVD SK) and served on the EAEA Board in 2023–2025.
+She is EAEA's vice-president and a member of the Executive Committee of the Slovak umbrella organisation of AE institutions (AIVD SK).

-Raffaela Kihrer is Secretary General at the European Association for the Education of Adults (EAEA) and has extensive experience in advocacy and policy on adult learning and education at the European and international level, with a particular focus on citizenship and development.
-Since June 2022, she is also an elected Vice-President of the Lifelong Learning Platform which brings together all sectors of education.
+Raffaela Kihrer is Secretary General at the EAEA and has extensive experience in advocacy and policy on adult learning and education at the European and international level, with a particular focus on citizenship and development.
+She is also an elected Vice-President of the Lifelong Learning Platform which brings together all sectors of education.
 Her background is in International Development Studies, and she is a trained teacher in secondary school education and adult learning.

-Dearbháil Lawless is the Chief Executive Officer in AONTAS, the National Learning Organisation in Ireland.
+Dearbháil Lawless is vice-president at EAEA and Chief Executive Officer in AONTAS, the National Learning Organisation in Ireland.
 Dearbháil attended at the UNESCO CONFINTEA VII conference in 2022 as an Irish national delegate.
 Her background in education includes teaching in community education, Further Education and Training and lecturing in Higher Education.

-Anna Skocz is a certified trainer at the NGO Trainers Association sTOP, an intercultural educator and coach specialising in the Points of You method (Level 3 Expert) and the Solution-Focused Approach.
+Anna Skocz is EAEA's board member and a certified trainer at the NGO Trainers Association sTOP, an intercultural educator and coach specialising in the Points of You method (Level 3 Expert) and the Solution-Focused Approach.
 She delivers international and intercultural trainings for Polish and foreign organisations.
-EAEA board member and coordinator and initiator of the Quality in Non-formal Adult Education and Learning (Q-ALE) project.
+In addition, she is also coordinator and initiator of the Quality in Non-formal Adult Education and Learning (Q-ALE) project.

-Oleg Smirnov is a Ukrainian expert in adult education, civil society development and intercultural dialogue with over 30 years of experience.
+Oleg Smirnov is EAEA's vice-president and Director of DVV International’s Ukraine Country Office.
+He's an expert in adult education, civil society development and intercultural dialogue with over 30 years of experience.
 He is a founding member and current board member of the Integration and Development Centre for Information and Research (Max van der Stoel Award 2009), where he has led initiatives to promote interethnic understanding and civic engagement, including the development of the Culture of Good Neighbourhood course.
-Since 2015, he has served as Director of DVV International’s Ukraine Country Office, focusing on strengthening adult education systems at learner, institutional and policy levels.
-Oleg has served on the Board of EAEA since 2021.
+His work focuses on strengthening adult education systems at learner, institutional and policy levels.

 Lauri Tuomi is the CEO of the Finnish Lifelong Learning Foundation and the President of EAEA.
 Moreover, he serves as the Vice President of the Finnish Association for Adult Education.
 He is a member of Finland's UNESCO Commission and Finland's Prime Minister's Commission on Sustainable Development.
 Lauri holds a doctorate in strategic management as well as a teaching qualification.